 Financial Aid: International Financial Aid

-A listing of International scholarships and informational websites is available on the SAIC website under the International Affairs section.
+A listing of international scholarships and informational websites is available on the SAIC International Affairs website under Financial Resources.

-Alternative/private loans are available to International students that can secure a co-signer who is a U.S. citizen or permanent resident and is considered creditworthy by the lender.
+Alternative/private loans are available to international students who can secure a co-signer who is a US Citizen or Permanent Resident and is considered creditworthy by the lender.
 Students may find helpful information on choosing a loan or lender at studentloanlistings.com, finaid.org, or edupass.org.
 Students are encouraged to check with their home country for student loans before applying for alternative/private loans.